 Learn more about the basics of chemotherapy.

-Immunotherapy, also called biologic therapy, is designed to boost the body's natural defenses to fight the tumor.
-It uses materials made either by the body or in a laboratory to improve, target, or restore immune system function.
-Interferon alfa-2b (Intron A) is a type of immunotherapy that has been used to treat NETs.
+Immunotherapy uses the body's natural defenses to fight cancer by improving your immune system’s ability to attack cancer cells.
+Interferon alfa-2b (Intron A) is a type of immunotherapy that has been used in the past to treat NETs.
 Interferon helps the body’s immune system work better and can lessen diarrhea and flushing.
 It may also shrink tumors.
+This is treatment is not used very often nowadays due to newer FDA-approved treatments.

 Radiation therapy is the use of high-energy x-rays or other particles to destroy tumor cells.
 A radiation therapy regimen, or schedule, usually consists of a specific number of treatments given over a set period of time.
 A doctor who specializes in giving radiation therapy to treat cancer is called a radiation oncologist.